Hvor ofte bør jeg stelle hunden min?

 How often should I groom my dog?

-• BREEDS WITH OVERCOAT AND UNDERCOAT
+• BREEDS WITH TOP COAT AND UNDERCOAT

 Ex: Golden Retriever, Border Collie, German Shepard, Husky

-• BREEDS WITH LONG, SMOOTH FUR/HAIR
+• BREEDS WITH LONG, SMOOTH COAT/HAIR

 Shihtzu, Lhasa Apso, Tibetan Terrier, Schnauzer, Spaniel, English Sheepdog

-• BREEDS WITH SHORT, SMOOTH COATS
+• BREEDS WITH SHORT, SMOOTH COAT

-• STRIPE-HAIRED BREEDS
+• WIRE-HAIRED BREEDS

 Border Terrier, West Highland White Terrier, Norwich Terrier

-• BREEDS WITH CURL/WOOL FUR
+• BREEDS WITH CURLY/WOOLY COAT

 Poodle (all), Bichon Frize (all), Cockapoo, Cavapoo, Cavason,